This keto avocado salad is brought to life with a delightful smoked paprika dressing which can double as a marinade for meats and poultry.

 This keto avocado salad would pair well with most meats, poultry, pasta and seafood.
 I served this pretty avocado salad with some chargrilled tuna steaks and it was a fantastic combination!
 You could also try it with

-What can I use instead of smoked paprika for my keto avocado salad?
+What can I use instead of smoked paprika?

 This delectable spice brings a deep, smoky aroma and flavour to meals.
 It originates from Spain and is made from pimiento peppers that have been dried and smoked over an oak fire, then ground into a fine powder.